Harassment Architecture: Style

-The style of the book is fragmented, combining a typical first-person style with ideological ranting and sections on "political and aesthetic discourse".
-The novella bemoans technocracy ruining the chance of man to live a genuine life, with the protagonist expressing the desire to live in the "purity" of nature and calling the existence of industrialized man a "violent preface to his looming and inescapable consequence.
-The final consequence."
-It views the solution to this as being found in nature, which towards the end of the book the protagonist declares has always won.
-Harassment Architecture criticizes the apathetic and nihilistic outlook of the modern world, which in its view has killed beauty; as a consequence the modern world must be burned down.
+One commentator called it a "memoir-cum-manifesto"; the style of the book is fragmented, combining a typical first-person style with ideological ranting and sections on "political and aesthetic discourse".
 Helen Young argued that the book and its sequel were both "profoundly gothic" in their contents, functioning as "narrative manifestos", viewing modern America as "inherently terrifying", and were an example of the far-right's exploitation of online media ecosystems.
 She said they were "blueprints and fantasies" for white supremacist thought, like many other works of far-right fiction, narrating a path utilizing violence for white supremacists to acquire political power.